-In alley 702 Hong Bang, District 11, known as the "vegetarian food alley" in Ho Chi Minh City with nearly half a century of experience, Thien Y is considered the most famous vegetarian restaurant.
+In alley 702 Hong Bang, District 11, which is known as the "vegetarian food alley" in Ho Chi Minh City with nearly half a century of experience, Thien Y is considered the most famous vegetarian restaurant.

-First vegetarian restaurant
+The first vegetarian restaurant

 The reason why this vegetarian restaurant is recommended by many diners in Ho Chi Minh City is partly because it is the first restaurant to open in this "vegetarian food alley", and partly because the food is delicious and suits many people's tastes.